 But investigations involving guardians are nothing new in the state of Florida.
 In 2019, a group of adult children sued Florida's governor and attorney general, alleging that court-appointed guardians are stealing their parents' retirement funds, jewelry, real estate, social security payments, and other assets.
 Florida's new guardian restrictions should help protect vulnerable, incapacitated residents.

-If you have questions about the guardianship process and how it works, give us a call at 407-849-7072 or contact us through our online form.
+If you have questions about the guardianship process and how it works, contact us.
 We can help you or a loved one through a stressful guardianship process.